ShixiangWang/sigflow/README.md

 ## Updates

+- 2020-11-30: Fix a typo which incorrectly assign the reference genome, thanks to @PalashPandey.
 - 2020-10-19: Update citation paper.
 - 2020-09-28: Copy signature estimation output pdf file from SigProfiler to result directory, **release Sigflow 1.3**.
 - 2020-09-18: Update doc for `bt` command and add doc for `show` command.